-Maud Gordon Holmes Arboretum at SUNY Buffalo State
+Maud Gordon Holmes Arboretum at Buffalo State University

-The Arboretum at SUNY Buffalo State was formally dedicated in 1962 with the ceremonial planting of a Scotch elm in honor of Maud Gordon Holmes, founder of the Garden Center Institute of Buffalo.
+The Arboretum at Buffalo State University was formally dedicated in 1962 with the ceremonial planting of a Scotch elm in honor of Maud Gordon Holmes, founder of the Garden Center Institute of Buffalo.
+See the historical documents of the arboretum at the Butler Library Digital Commons.

 The Friends of the Maud Gordon Holmes Arboretum have made great strides in our campus re-treeing efforts.
 Check out the Story Map of what trees have been planted!

-The SUNY Buffalo State campus and Arboretum are in constant flux, changing and growing to suit the needs of the students.
+The Buffalo State University campus and Arboretum are are always changing and growing to suit the needs of the students.
 Check out the on-going and future projects happening on campus at Facilities Construction & Maintenance.

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.